MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-name-an-updatable-help-cab-file.md

 [!INCLUDE [use-platyps](../../../includes/use-platyps.md)]

-A updatable cabinet (`.CAB`) file must have a name with the following format.
+An updatable cabinet (`.CAB`) file must have a name with the following format.

 `<ModuleName>_<ModuleGUID>_<UICulture>_HelpContent.cab`